 Setting a firm upper price limit on your purchase is one of the most important factors when buying a car, and it’s also a great negotiating technique.
 More on that later.

 Finally, err on the side of a conservative purchase.
 Housing and transportation are most people’s largest monthly expenses.
-Controlling those two expenses can help you have more room in your budget for meeting other obligations, such as saving money, paying off debt, investing for retirement, starting an emergency fund, entertainment, and having some wiggle room for unexpected expenses.
+Controlling those two expenses can help you have more room in your budget for meeting other obligations, such as saving money, paying off debt, investing for retirement, starting an emergency fund, and entertainment, and having some wiggle room for unexpected expenses.

 Second – Financing Your Car Purchase

 If I could recommend anything, I would say that you should save for a car and pay for it in cash.
 No, seriously.
-The best car is a paid off car.
+The best car is a paid-off car.

 Auto loans are tough to get out of, especially if you finance a car without a down payment.
 If you are ever in a financial crunch, that really sucks.